etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

 ## Module configuration

-Etendo distributes accounting `csv files` as modules which can be applied as reference data.
+Etendo distributes accounting `CSV` files as modules which can be applied as reference data.
 These kinds of modules are part of the Etendo localization for a given country.

+!!!info
+    The list of available localization bundles is found in the [Etendo marketplace](https://marketplace.etendo.cloud/#/){target="\_blank"}.

 There are some additional modules that may be important for the initial client setup.